Root estimation in Galton-Watson trees

 \boldlabel Cayley trees.
 From the formula ({\oldstyle{\the\karyformula}}), one can see that for random $k$-ary trees, our advantage decreases as $k$ gets large.
 Indeed, taking the limit as $k\to \infty$, the $\Bin(k, 1/k)$ distributions approach a $\Pos(1)$ distribution, with $p_i = (e\cdot i!)^{-1}$.
 This generates the family of {\it Cayley trees}, and in this case,

 so every node is equally likely to be the root.
 Here there is no better strategy than picking uniformly from all nodes in the tree and the success probability is $1/n$.

-In both of these cases, the probability of a node being the root is not a random variable that depends on the free-tree structure.
-In other words, for any free tree $F_n$ arising from the one of the above distributions, $\pr\{\mle \mid F_n\}$ only depends on $n$, and we thus have $\pr\{\mle\} = \pr\{\mle \mid F_n\}$, lending to easy analysis of the {\sc MLE}.
+In both of these cases, $\pr\{\mle \mid F_n\}$ only depends on $n$, and we thus have $\pr\{\mle\} = \pr\{\mle \mid F_n\}$, lending to easy analysis of the {\sc MLE}.
 This will not be true in all cases, so in the remainder of this paper, we will upgrade the probabilistic technology in our arsenal before reframing the maximum-likelihood estimator and its probability of correctness $\pr\{\mle\}$ for more complex offspring distributions.